Risely

 Force Field Analysis

-Force field analysis is one of the decision making techniques that involves evaluating the driving and restraining forces that impact a potential decision.
-This tool helps managers identify and understand the key factors that will support or hinder their decision-making.
-The benefit of using force field analysis is that it enables managers to make informed decisions by considering both positive and negative factors.
-This technique can be applied in change management, conflict resolution, and problem-solving.
+Force field analysis is a decision-making technique that evaluates the driving and restraining forces that impact a potential decision.
+It helps managers identify and understand the key factors supporting or hindering their decision-making.
+The benefit of using force field analysis is that it enables managers to make informed decisions by considering both positive and negative aspects.
+Managers can use force field analysis in many areas, including change management, conflict resolution, and problem-solving.

 Decision Matrix

-A decision matrix is one of the decision making techniques that involves evaluating options based on specific criteria and weights.
-This tool helps managers to make informed choices by considering different factors and assigning priority to each option.
-The benefit of using a decision matrix is that it provides a structured and objective framework for decision-making, enabling managers to make informed choices based on complex data.
-This technique can be applied to resource allocation, project management, and strategic planning.
+A decision-making matrix is a tool that evaluates multiple options against a standard set of criteria.
+Suppose you are buying fruits, but you can only pick one.
+You consider each option regarding taste, nutritional value, and price to choose the best one that suits the bill.
+This tool helps managers make informed choices by considering different factors and prioritizing each option.
+The benefit of using a decision matrix is that it provides a structured and objective framework for decision-making, enabling managers to make informed choices when the options are multiple and diverse.

 Nominal Group Technique